Book an appointment using SetMore

 The child's primary conservator regarding a divorce or child custody case is the parent who cares for the child consistently and who holds advantages over the other parent regarding many issues when it comes to rights, duties, and time with the children.
 Let's walk through some of the more important issues regarding these subjects so that they understand them a little bit better before your case begins.

-The primary conservator of children can spend more time with the kids because they can designate the children's primary residence.
-Being able to designate the children's primary residence does not mean that you have sole custody or that the other parent will not get to spend time with the kids ever.
-What it does mean, however, is that the children will live with you during the school year while vacations and Holidays are split fairly evenly between yourself and your Co-parent.
+The primary conservator of children can spend more time with the kids because they can designate the children’s primary residence.
+Being able to designate the children’s primary residence does not mean that you have sole custody or that the other parent will not get to spend time with the kids ever.
+However, it means the children will reside with you during the school year, with vacations and holidays divided fairly between you and your co-parent.

 While this is a far cry from having something like sole custody, it allows you to spend probably close to 60% of your child's time together with you.
 The possessory conservator, the person who is not the primary conservator, will have Visitation rights and privileges during the summer to have extended periods of Visitation.
 However, there is a feeling that the nonprimary conservator is always operating from a disadvantage when it comes to time with the child an influence in that child's life as far as their well-being is concerned.
 Whether or not this is the case in your family will ultimately decide based on the factors and circumstances at play in your case.

-Additionally, the primary conservator will have the right to be paid child support by the nonprimary conservator.
-Child support is calculated based on how many children a parent has in a specific family law case and their net monthly income.
+The primary conservator gains the right to receive child support from the nonprimary conservator.
+The calculation of child support considers the number of children involved in the specific family law case and the parent’s net monthly income.
 To be sure, this is a huge responsibility as far as having to pay child support is concerned.
 While the calculation of child support is based on a formula contained in the Texas family code, the reality is for some people, this can be a fairly emotional topic.

 There is something about paying money to an ex-spouse or former partner that rubs many people the wrong way.
-Just when you think you need to be attached to this person has come to an end, the reality is that your life with him or she may just be beginning as Co-parenting and child support responsibilities come to the forefront in importance.
+Just when you think your attachment to this person has ended, the reality emerges: your life with them, now centered on co-parenting and child support responsibilities, may just be beginning.
 With that said, there is ample opportunity 2 discuss the issues relevant to conservatorships and the deciding of these issues within a case.

 That discussion typically comes about during the negotiation phases of a family law case.
 You and your Co-parent will have an opportunity and an obligation to go over these topics in detail to see if you all can arrive at a settlement between yourselves rather than proceed forward to a contested hearing or child within your divorce or child custody case.
 Ultimately, this is where many people find themselves better able to come to a solution that works best for all parties.